-The programs available at the W. Cary Edwards School of Nursing and Health Professions at Thomas Edison State University are the Bachelor of Science in Nursing (BSN), the Master of Science in Nursing (MSN), the graduate nursing certificate programs, and the Doctor of Nursing Practice (DNP).
+The programs available at the W. Cary Edwards School of Nursing and Health Professions at Thomas Edison State University are the Bachelor of Science in Nursing (BSN), the Master of Science in Nursing (MSN), the post-baccalaureate nursing certificate programs, PMHNP program, and the Doctor of Nursing Practice (DNP).
 Three areas of specialty are offered in the MSN degree: Nurse Educator, Nursing Informatics, and Nursing Administration.
 All programs are offered as online, mentored learning programs where students participate actively as a community of learners through the asynchronous online group discussions integral to each nursing course.

 Students in the BSN/MSN degree program must complete all requirements of the BSN degree and be certified for the BSN degree to be eligible for enrollment in the MSN degree program.
 All graduates of the MSN degree program will receive a certificate in their selected area of specialty upon degree completion in addition to the MSN degree.
-All graduates of the graduate nursing certificate programs will receive a certificate in their selected area of specialty upon program completion.
 Students in the DNP program are admitted as a cohort and enroll in 3 credits each term (3-year option) or 6 credits per term (18-month option).
 DNP students complete 36 credits and a DNP project.